 What do I need to prove?

 Analogous to other areas of negligence law, you will need to prove that the medical practitioner, hospital or other health professional owed you a duty of care.
-In most circumstances, this can be implied on the basis that the doctor/patient or hospital/patient relationship is one which has been recognised as a relationship which requires the hospital and/or doctor to take reasonable care in respect of treatment which is provided to patients.
+In most circumstances, this can be implied on the basis that the doctor/patient or hospital/patient relationship is one which has been recognised as a relationship which requires the hospital and/or doctor to take reasonable care.

-The final requirement of a successful medical negligence claim requires that the patient has suffered injury caused by the failure to take reasonable care.
-Again, this ordinarily requires expert medical evidence to prove that the failure to take reasonable care has caused the injury.
+The final requirement of a successful medical negligence claim is that the patient has suffered injury caused by the failure to take reasonable care.
+Again, this ordinarily requires expert medical evidence.
 For example, in cancer cases, where a failure to diagnose or a delay in diagnosis of cancer is alleged, it is necessary to prove that the failure or delay has caused a significant change to the treatment or the prognosis of the patient.
 In some circumstances, evidence can prove that the delay in diagnosis has led to an otherwise operable or treatable condition no longer being operable or treatable.

 Will I need my medical records?